 Copa America tickets go on sale on Thursday

-RIO DE JANEIRO (AP) — The first 228,000 match tickets for the Copa America this year in Brazil will go on sale on Thursday.
+RIO DE JANEIRO (AP) — The first 228,000 match tickets for this year’s Copa America in Brazil went on sale on Thursday.

+Director of operations Agberto Guimaraes said earlier that the organizing committee expects high attendance, considering the nearly full stadia in Brazil during the 2014 World Cup.
+But he doesn’t rule out slow sales seeing as Brazil has been mired in an economic crisis since 2015.
+And some fans on Thursday complained of difficulties to register online to purchase the tickets.

+Thiago Jannuzzi, competition manager for the Copa America organizing committee, said he thinks the tournament will draw more fans from other South American countries than the 2014 World Cup did.

-The Copa America has 26 matches from June 14 to the July 7 final over five host cities: Rio de Janeiro, Sao Paulo, Belo Horizonte, Salvador and Porto Alegre.
+Organizers promised that no public funds will be spent on preparing the tournament, which will be staged in five host cities: Rio de Janeiro, Sao Paulo, Belo Horizonte, Salvador and Porto Alegre.

 Brazil, Argentina, and Uruguay will head three groups that will be filled with defending champion Chile, Colombia, Peru, Paraguay, Ecuador, Bolivia, Venezuela plus guests Qatar and Japan.

 Host Brazil will play the opener in Sao Paulo at Morumbi Stadium.
-Its opponent will be known in the Jan.
+Its opponent will be determined in the Jan.
 24 draw.

 The final will be at Maracana Stadium in Rio.